willvieira/ms_STM-managed/manuscript/manuscript.md

 # Introduction

-***Forest dynamics under climate change***

-There is a growing concern in how species will respond to climate change, and how fast they can migrate to keep pace with warming temperature.
+There is a growing concern in how tree species will respond to climate change, and how fast they can migrate to keep pace with warming temperature.
-Correlative statistical models have projected large species’ ranges shift following warming temperature, driving tree migrations of hundreds of kilometers by the end of this century [@Malcolm2002; @Mckenney2007].
+Correlative statistical models have projected large range shifts following warming temperature, such as the migration of plant species hundreds of kilometers northward by the end of this century [@Malcolm2002; @Mckenney2007].
-However, despite the observed shift of many species’ range [@Chen2011], several other tree species distributions have not changed [@Harsch2009; @Zhu2012].
+While it is true that the range of short-lived mobile species have been reported to keep pace with climate change [@Chen2011], the range of long-lived tree species generally has not [@Harsch2009; @Zhu2012].
-Trees of eastern North America have shifted their range limits to fewer than 50% of the velocity required to keep pace with warming temperature [@Sittaro2017].
+In fact, trees of eastern North America have shifted their range limits less than 50% of the velocity required to keep pace with warming temperature [@Sittaro2017].
-This mismatch between climate conditions and forest composition leads us to anticipate maladaptation, and therefore a possible loss of forest productivity [@Aitken2008].
+This mismatch between climate conditions and forest community composition leads us to anticipate maladaptation of trees to their environment, and therefore a possible loss of future forest productivity [@Aitken2008].
-Quantifying the mechanisms determining species range limits is critical to understanding species response to climate warming, as well as to inform mitigation potential [@Becknell2015].
+Quantifying the mechanisms determining species range limits is, therefore, critical for formulating adaptive management strategies [@Becknell2015].

-Range limits of forest trees may be driven by colonization and extinction dynamics [@Levins1969; @Hanski1998; @Holt2000].
+Range limits of forest trees is driven by colonization and extinction dynamics [@Levins1969; @Hanski1998; @Holt2000].
-The metapopulation theory predicts species range limits where colonization rate equals extinction rate, assuming habitat is available [@Holt2000].
+The metapopulation theory predicts species range limits where the colonization rate equals the extinction rate, assuming habitat is available [@Holt2000].
-Assuming colonization and extinction rates depend on temperature, species’ range limits should be relocated with climate warming.
+Assuming that colonization and extinction rates depend on temperature, then we expect range limits to change with climate warming.
-However, colonization and extinction rates depend on many processes such as dispersal ability, establishment of propagules, survival, and growth until maturity [@Jackson2010; @Schurr2012].
+However, colonization and extinction rates depend on many processes other than climate such as dispersal ability, establishment of propagules, survival and growth until maturity [@Jackson2010; @Schurr2012].
-They also depend on species life-history traits and perturbation regimes [@Butterfield2019; @Schurr2012].
+These demographic rates also depend on each species’ life-history traits as well as on the nature and recurrence of forest disturbances [@Butterfield2019; @Schurr2012].
-A failure on any of the above processes may lead respectively to colonization credit, where locations are suitable but unoccupied [@Jackson2010; @Cristofoli2010], and extinction debt, where populations remain in unsuitable locations [@Kuussaari2009; @Tilman1994a].
+Changes in any of these factors are likely to lead to colonization credit for some species whereby suitable habitat is left unoccupied [@Jackson2010; @Cristofoli2010], or to extinction debt whereby populations persist in unsuitable habitats [@Kuussaari2009; @Tilman1994a].
-Indeed, because of their slow demographic rates, eastern North American trees were found to be out of equilibrium with climate due to extinction debt at the trailing edge of the distribution, and colonization credit at the leading edge [@Talluto2017].
+Accordingly, because of their slow demographic rates, eastern North American trees will have delayed range shift due to extinction debt at the trailing edge of their range and colonization credit at the leading edge [@Talluto2017].
-The metapopulation theory helps us to predict how forest trees are lagging behind climate warming due to colonization credit and extinction debt.

-Spatial constraints, demography, and species interaction may influence the magnitude of colonization credit and extinction debt.
-It is well known that dispersal limitation will affect how species respond to environmental change [@Holt2005; @Scheller2008].
-Trees naturally present low migration rates, and current land-use change, through habitat loss and fragmentation, will further contribute to reducing their dispersion rates [@Collingham2000; @Malanson1996].
-These disturbances contribute to increasing both colonization credit by limiting tree populations to expand their distribution, and extinction debt as maladapted populations are not confronted with better competitors adapted to the new climate.
-Climate warming should increase the population growth rate at the leading edge of the distribution, and reduce at the trailing edge.
-However, interspecific interaction can negatively affect demography rates and should further reduce the potential of colonization of tree species [@Svenning2014], increasing colonization credit and extinction debt.
-Supported by this theoretical framework and empirical data, @Vissault2020 integrated slow demography of trees, species interaction, and dispersal limitations, and predicted that the eastern North American temperate-boreal ecotone will have minimal range shift following climate warming.
-Such mechanistic models considering multiple drivers of forest dynamics can reveal the underlying processes driving trees delayed range shift, and therefore facilitate studies aiming to overcome this lag.

-***Forest management***

-Adapt forest management to reduce colonization credit and extinction debt is an opportunity to help forest trees keep pace with climate warming.
+Forest management provides an opportunity to reduce colonization credit and extinction debt and, therefore, accelerate range shift to help trees keep pace with climate warming.
-Forest management, such as assisted migration [@Peters1985a], has been proposed as a potential tool in this direction [*e.g.* @Gray2011].
+Some management practices, such as assisted migration [@Peters1985a], have been proposed as a potential tool in this direction [*e.g.* @Gray2011].
 However, there has been extensive debate about its effectiveness [*e.g.* @McLachlan2007; @Vila2010; @Ricciardi2009; @Schwartz2009], with no “one size fits all” solution [@Hewitt2011;@Vila2010].
 The truth is, temperature is warming and there is an increased need to consider the future environmental conditions in the adaption of forest management practices [@Keenan2015; @Ameztegui2018].
-Management practices modify forest dynamics at different spatial scales, from stands to landscapes, and they can be adapted to reduce colonization credit and extinction debt.
+Reduce colonization credit and extinction debt to accelerate tree range shifts can be obtained through different management approaches involving different ecological processes.
 For instance, harvest at the landscape scale simulates large disturbances and may reduce extinction debt by removing species expected to go extinct, but also reduce colonization credit by creating available areas to be colonized [@Leithead2010; @Steenberg2013; @Brice2020].
 Similarly, the same effect of harvest can be expected when thinning selected tree species to simulate local scale gap dynamics.
 Furthermore, planting in open areas or enrichment planting in mature stands can be interpreted as a density-independent colonization process.